yoonsoln/yoonsoln/README.md

 ### Yunsu Noh: a.k.a. @yoonsoln or 七海瑞希.

-Thanks to visit my Github profile page.
+Thanks for visiting my Github profile page.

 I'm Yunsu Noh, sophomore at Kwangwoon University.
 I just started learning programming languages, so I would appreciate it if you could give me any advice for me.